-But, if you feel like machine translation is not good enough, maybe the best course of action is to put a pin on it and get back to it sometime in the future.
-On the other hand, you can hire a website translation services and let a professional translator do the job for you.
+But, if you feel like machine translation is not good enough, maybe the best idea is to put a pin on it and get back to it sometime in the future when you reach it on your action plan chart.
+On the other hand, you can hire a company that provides website translation services and let a professional translator do the job for you.
 If your website is in English already, but you are not receiving enough visitors in the first place, then targeting another language might not be the thing to do.

 What should I do instead of translating my website?